Kerkenberg

-Kerkenberg is a location in the Oliviershoek Pass Area in Free State, South Africa.
+Kerkenberg is a mountain in a location in the Oliviershoek Pass Area in Free State, South Africa.
+Its located 32 km South of Harrismith.

+Background

 The Voortrekkers camped there from mid-October to mid-November 1837 and from there sent out parties to find ways down the escarpment.
+Erasmus Smit conduct church services at the site for the treks and named Kerkenberg (Church Mountain).
 On 12 November Piet Retief’s daughter Debora painted his name on a rock to mark his 57th birthday.